eclipse/kuksa.val/kuksa-client/docs/examples/sync-grpc.md

 `kuksa_client.grpc.VSSClient` provides a synchronous client that only supports `grpc` to interact with `kuksa_databroker`.
 'Vehicle.Body.Windshield.Front.Wiping.System.TargetPosition'

-> **Note**
-> The synchronous API does not yet support subscribing to values/target values/metadata changes.

 ## Usage

 This API is split in 2 sets of functions:
-- [Simplified API](#simplified-api) to quickly get started getting/setting current values, target values or metadata
+- [Simplified API](#simplified-api) to quickly get started getting/setting/subscribing to current values, target values or metadata
 - [Full-fledged API](#full-fledged-api) to achieve more complex use cases and get extra performance (e.g. limit the number of RPCs)

 ### Simplified API

-This API makes the assumption you're interested in getting/setting either:
+This API makes the assumption you're interested in getting/setting/subscribing to either:

 - current values i.e. sensor, attribute values
 - or target values i.e. actuator target values